bisos-pip/cntnr/py3/README.rst

 Overview
 ========

-bpo: python library and scripts (Interactive Command Modules – ICM) are used to manage abstrations of ByStar Portable Objects.
+CNTNR: (Container) – python library and scripts (Interactive Command Modules – ICM) are used to abstract a BISOS Container.

 Support
 =======